awil2016/CyberSecurity/12_Web_Development/README.md

+Homework: Web Development

 Questions
 Before you work through the questions below, please create a new file and record your answers there.
 This will be your homework deliverable.
 HTTP Requests and Responses
-Answer the following questions about the HTTP request and response process.
+Answer thHomework: Web Developmente following questions about the HTTP request and response process.
 1. What type of architecture does the HTTP request and response process occur in?

       Client-Server Architecture